 LDF Spatial Objectives (as proposed Dec.
-2006) Topic Area Indic ator Indicator Type of indicator Community Strategy Themes/ Community Strategy Targets to 2015/ Local Area Agreement 2007-2010 Targets Frequency of Monitoring Availability of data new leisure pursuits Rebuild or refurbish two-thirds of our secondary schools.
-SO1 Health and Education LO13 Amount of section 106 monetary contributions agreed by deed to be allocated towards health and education facilities.
+2006) Topic Area Indicator Indicator Type of indicator Community Strategy Themes/ Community Strategy Targets to 2015/ Local Area Agreement 2007-2010 Targets Frequency of Monitoring Availability of data skills, broaden their knowledge and embrace new leisure pursuits Rebuild or refurbish two-thirds of our secondary schools.
+SO1 Health and Education L013 Amount of section 106 monetary contributions agreed by deed to be allocated towards health and education facilities.
 Local A borough of learning and culture where residents can develop their skills, broaden their knowledge and embrace new leisure pursuits Rebuild or refurbish two-thirds of our secondary schools.
 A borough where children and young people are healthy, safe and supported where our young people are valued, properly educated and given the opportunity to thrive.
 Continue to improve the health of our young people in partnership with the voluntary sector through education programmes, greater access to sports facilities and a wider range of social and recreational opportunities.
-The revised SPD on Planning Obligations will lead to discussions about an appropriate target Annually Yes SO4 Transport and Access LO14 Percentage of total lengths of footpath and other rights of way that were easy to use by members of the public.
+As per the formulas in the Planning Obligation SPD adopted in July 2008.
+Annually Yes SO4 Transport and Access LO14 Percentage of total lengths of footpath and other rights of way that were easy to use by members of the public.
 Local A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Develop an integrated and efficient transport network, focused on more and better public transport, while addressing the needs of all road users.
 BV178 Target for 2006/07 was 86%.
 Targets for 2007/08, 2008/09, and 2009/10 are 91%, 92%, and 92% in the same order.
-Annually Yes SO4 Transport and Access LO15 Amount of 106 contributions towards transport Local A clean and attractive borough where the environment is protected, transport links improved and our heritage The revised SPD on Planning Obligations will lead to Annually Yes
+Annually Yes SO4 Transport and Access LO15 Amount of 106 contributions towards transport infrastructure Local A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved As per the requirements in the adopted Planning Obligation SPD.
+Annually Yes

 LDF Spatial Objectives (as proposed Dec.
-2006) Topic Area Indic ator Indicator Type of indicator Community Strategy Themes/ Community Strategy Targets to 2015/ Local Area Agreement 2007-2010 Targets Frequency of Monitoring Availability of data infrastructure Develop an integrated and efficient transport network, focused on more and better public transport, while addressing the needs of all road users. discussions about an appropriate target SO5 Environmental Quality E1 Number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality Core output (CLG) A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Ensure that Hillingdon sets the pace for London in adopting environmentally friendly policies and practices.
+2006) Topic Area Indicator Indicator Type of indicator Community Strategy Themes/ Community Strategy Targets to 2015/ Local Area Agreement 2007-2010 Targets Frequency of Monitoring Availability of data Develop an integrated and efficient transport network, focused on more and better public transport, while addressing the needs of all road users.
+SO5 Environmental Quality E1 Number of planning permissions granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality Core output (CLG) A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Ensure that Hillingdon sets the pace for London in adopting environmentally friendly policies and practices.
 No planning permission will be granted contrary to the advice of the Environment Agency on either flood defence grounds or water quality.
 Local Target Annually Yes SO6 Environmental Quality E2 Change in areas of biodiversity importance including; Change in areas designated for their intrinsic environmental value including sites of international, national, regional, sub-regional or local significance.
-Core output (CLG) A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Ensure that Hillingdon sets the pace for London in adopting environmentally friendly policies and practices. i) Preserve the area of wildlife habitats ii) Minimise loss of designated areas to development 5 yearly rotation No SO5 Environmental Quality E3 Renewable energy capacity installed by type Core output (CLG) A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Ensure that Hillingdon sets the pace for 10% of energy needs from renewable sources for larger applications Annually Yes
+Core output (CLG) A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Ensure that Hillingdon sets the pace for London in adopting environmentally friendly policies and practices. i) Preserve the area of wildlife habitats ii) Minimise loss of designated areas to development 5 yearly rotation No SO5 Environmental Quality E3 Renewable energy capacity installed by type Core output (CLG) A clean and attractive borough where the environment is protected, transport links improved and our heritage preserved Ensure that Hillingdon sets the pace for London in adopting environmentally - friendly policies and practices.
+10% of energy needs from renewable sources for larger applications Annually Yes